 Institutional withdrawal financial calculations are based on the date the authorized withdrawal form is received in the Oakland Business office.
 A faxed copy is acceptable.
-If the student has a refund, the business office will mail the refund within forty-five (45) days.
+If the student has a refund, the Business Office will mail the refund within forty-five (45) days.
 It is the student's responsibility to provide the Oakland Business Office with the proper address for mailing the refund.
 NOTE: Refunds are available on tuition and dormitory charges only.
-ALL FEES ARE NONREFUNDABLE.
+All fees except registration fees are refundable if withdrawal is made before the first day of class.
+If a student drops all classes after the beginning of the first class day, all other Technology, Directed Research, Library, Parking, Mardi Gras, and Graduation fees charged will be nonrefundable.
 Tuition and dormitory charges are refundable based on the following schedule.